American Home Shield

 ![]() Choice Home Warranty | Get a Quote | 4.0

-Learn more about our top picks for the best home warranty companies for Indiana residents based on authentic, up-to-date reviews from ConsumerAffairs.
+Learn more about our top picks for the best home warranty companies, based on real, recent reviews from customers in Indiana on ConsumerAffairs.

 Jump into our guides and start learning

-Indiana experiences cold winters and humid summers, creating year-round strain on home systems and appliances.
+Indiana experiences cold winters and humid summers, creating year-round strain.
 The state has older industrial city housing, especially in Indianapolis, alongside suburban and rural properties.
-We'll help you find coverage to meet the state’s unique needs.
+Freeze-thaw cycles and water damage drive frequent claims.
+We'll help you find coverage.

 Indiana homeowners should prioritize heating and plumbing coverage.
 Winters can be quite cold, and furnace failures are common.